 Applicants will be notified by email mid to late March.

 Where is the internship located?

 The Arboretum’s Weld Hill Research Facilities are located in the Boston neighborhood called Roslindale located at 1300 Centre St, Boston, MA 02131.
 Weld Hill is accessible by public transportation (directions).
 Most interns will be based exclusively at Weld Hill.
-Some interns will work at Weld Hill at least 2-3 days per week, but may also spend time in the home labs of their advisors (Templer/Hutyra Labs at Boston University and Holbrook Lab in Cambridge, MA on the main Harvard campus).
+Some interns will work at Weld Hill at least 2-3 days per week, but may also spend time in the home labs of their advisors (Templer/Hutyra Labs at Boston University).

 Is the stipend considered income for tax purposes?